 Is there a fee to use the model?

-No, users do not need to pay a fee to HSAG for using the model.
+Users do not need to pay a fee to HSAG for using the model.
 The data dictionary and the programming codes are publicly available without a cost.

 Can the model be modified by users?

 Yes, we encourage users to try applying the model to their data to test the model’s usability for their populations.
-Further modifications and refinements on the model are welcomed.
+Further refinements on the model are welcomed.
 We ask that users reference this webpage to credit the original model.

 - Meet the Team Leads